mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-25 -- Rep. Katie Hill (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-25)
 ### Committees
-Katie Hill is the #20 Republican on the House Committee on Science, Space, and Technology
+Katie Hill is the #20 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```